ciprian288/PiWeatherRock-Windguru-Holfuy/README.md

    ```sh
    sudo systemctl restart PiWeatherRock.service
    ```
 * If the wind is set, the color of the watch and the wind data (blue, green, orange, brown, purple) changes according to the wind speed
+* To display wind data from Windgru, set in the web interface for configuring PiWeatherRock the "API Holfuy" to null and the station ID number from a real wind station like " https://www.windguru.cz/station/2708 " , not the forecasted one.
+The station ID can be found by accessing the desired station on holfuy.com or windguru.cz, being the number at the end of the link.
+* If you don't want the wind page to be displayed, go to the 'Wind screen' section in the web interface for configuring PiWeatherRock and set the pause to 0.

 # To EXIT PiWeatherRock-Windguru-Holfuy -- press Q